CraneSoftwrights/board-baseball/en/build.md

 - levels of burn and cut material
   - 1-count only for the single board version
   - 6-count in total for the box, possibly combined in larger dimensions of material
+    - assuming thickness of 1/8"=3mm (alternatively 3/8"=5mm)
-  - 9"x12" is assumed for every burn, accommodating 8"x10" and 200mmx248mm centred in 9"x12" frames
+  - 9"x12" (or larger) is assumed for every burn, accommodating 8"x10" and 200mmx248mm centred in 9"x12" frames
-  - choice of dimensions and assuming thickness of 1/8"=3mm (alternatively 3/8"=5mm):
+  - choice of dimensions:
     - 9"x12" rectangles (burn includes alignment holes and crop marks)
-    - 8"x10" rectangles (no alignment holes or crop marks)
+    - 8"x10" rectangles (no alignment holes or crop marks; useful for acrylic blanks)
     - "content" 200x248mm with rounded corners (no alignment holes or crop marks)
   - the equipment available to the designers works with either 9"x24", 18"x24", or 27"x24" pieces of material, thus governing the sizes below
     - using Inkscape one could build any arbitrary combination of
   - the masters below accommodate your use of either 9"x12", 9"x24", 18"x24", or 27"x24" material dimensions
-  - the play area is 200x248mm which fits both on A4 and US-letter paper page sizes and 8"x10" blanks
+  - the play area is 200x248mm which fits both on A4 and US-letter paper page sizes and 8"x10" acrylic blanks
   - when working with acrylic, the local shop prohibits polycarbonates and permits polymethyl methacrylate (PMMA)
 - 12mm D6 dice
   - basic play - 2-count